-The quixotic Thomas Cooper penned his Memoirs of a Nullifier in 1832 supporting the Southern argument, which caricatured New Englanders as greedy, sneaky crooks.
-Asa Greene would respond on behalf of New England in 1833.
+The quixotic Thomas Cooper penned his Memoirs of a Nullifier in 1832 supporting the Southern argument.
+It caricatured New Englanders as greedy, sneaky crooks.
+Asa Greene responded on behalf of New England in 1833.

-“What I have more than once declared to you, I still declare — that the Tariff — the accursed Tariff is unconstitutional— oppressive — tyrannical.
-It is a Yankee measure.
+“What I have more than once declared to you, I still declare — that the Tariff — the accursed Tariff is unconstitutional— oppressive — tyrannical,” ‘Harrington’ said.
+“It is a Yankee measure.”

 If I thought there was in this heart one drop of blood in favor of the encouragement of home industry, I would let it out — yes, gentlemen, I would let it out — but I would go to the world’s end before I would make use of an American knife to let it out.
 No Patriot, no friend to his country, no advocate for state rights will be so base as to use a protected article.
 For my part I would not hang a dog with an American rope.

 Greene spins out a story designed to further tweak southern sensibilities.
 In it, a group of slaves listen in to the political speeches supporting nullification and decide that it applies to their situation as well.
 Declaring slavery unconstitutional, they decide to nullify it and lead a bloody uprising against the white population of the south, leading to the recognition that the South must develop a free labor system of all races.

 Asa Greene ends his tail on a conciliatory note, however.
 He painted a picture where greater mixing of Americans from different regions leads to harmony.